 When deciding to start a book project, you have two options.
-You write the book you want to hold in your hands or you write a book you want to see others holding in their hands.
-Actually, there is the third option, you write for money.
-Let us examine these three approaches.
+You write a book that you want to hold in your hands or you write a book that you want to see others holding in their hands.

-If you are writing for others, you are starting with an empty page of paper.
-Sure, you have the background knowledge in your field (and books you have written in the past, see above), but because you are writing for others, the first step is to start asking people what they want to read about.
+If you are writing for others, you are starting with a blank page.
+Sure, you have the background knowledge in your field (and books you have written in the past, see above), but because you are writing for others, the first step is to start asking people what they want to read.

 How do you acquire the information necessary to decide what to write about?
 Here, you have several options:

-- You are running an active blog where you post articles (maybe simply parts of or whole chapters of your previously written books).
+- You are running an active blog where you post articles (maybe parts or whole chapters of your previously written books).
 Analyzing the amount of feedback, comments, and even click rates, you can guess what topic most interests your visitors.
-We will discuss how to integrate such a blog into your overall book strategy in Chapter 11.

-- You are using online advertisement based on keywords (like Amazon Marketing Services or Google Adwords).
-Depending on how you have set up your keywords, they can act like a net and give you valuable information about what people are searching for.
-We will discuss keyword advertisement in Chapter 11.
+- You are using online advertising based on keywords (like Amazon Marketing Services or Google Adwords—paid services for your book to show up when people are searching for specific topics).
+Depending on how you have set up your keywords, they can act as a net and give you valuable information about what people are searching for.

-- You do research in the existing market of ideas to identify niches—genres and topics few other authors have written about but which have above-average number of sales.
-You can do this by looking at the sales rankings on Amazon or use a third party service that does it for you.
-We will discuss this also in Chapter 11.
+- You can research in the existing market of ideas to identify niches—genres and topics few other authors have written about but which have an above-average number of sales.
+You can do this by looking at the sales rankings on Amazon.

-- If your goal of the book is to supplement of your career, you are technically still writing for others, but the content of your book is clear from the start: you want to use your book as an alternative medium to promote your unique selling point of your career.
-What makes your approach in your career special?
+- If your goal for the book is to supplement your career, you are technically still writing for others, but the content of your book is clear from the start: you want to use your book as an alternative medium to promote the unique selling point of your career.
+What makes your approach special in your field?

 If you are unsure about which option to use, I recommend starting a blog and writing articles.
-If you cannot attract an audience by small articles or stories, you will not be able to do it with a larger book.
-Alternatively, write your first book as a way of learning how to market and sell, and use the text for articles and further market research.
+If you cannot attract an audience by posting small articles or short stories, you will not be able to do it with a book.
+Alternatively, write your first book as a way of learning how to market and sell, and use the passages from the book for articles and further market research.

-Once this general research is done and a decision has been made, you now have to focus on the core the book and organize your ideas around it.
-We will discuss both in Chapter 7.
+Once this general research is done and a decision has been made, you now have to focus on the core of the book and organize your ideas around it.